OsmondOlive/bioflowhub/_posts/2026-05-09-balmorex-pro-review.md

 <div class="ingr-block">
 <h4>Epsom Salt (Magnesium Sulfate) <span class="ev ev-mod">Moderate Evidence</span></h4>
 <p>Epsom salt provides transdermal magnesium, which plays a role in muscle relaxation and neuromuscular signaling.
 Magnesium is an essential cofactor in over 300 enzymatic reactions and is widely used in physical therapy for post-exercise muscle tension.
-A 2017 study published in <em>Nutrients</em> found measurable increases in serum magnesium after topical application over 12 weeks, supporting the plausibility of transdermal delivery.
+A 2017 pilot study published in <em>PLoS ONE</em> found measurable increases in serum magnesium after topical application over two weeks, supporting the plausibility of transdermal delivery.
 Its contribution here is primarily to muscle relaxation and comfort rather than joint inflammation directly.</p>
 </div>

 <div class="ingr-block">